Ridge Preservation cost & benefits explained

 Ridge Preservation Techniques and Their Benefits

-Whether performed with open healing, membrane coverage, or flap management, the goal remains the same: maintain ridge dimensions and preserve future implant options.
+Whether performed with open healing, membrane coverage, or flap management, the goal remains the same: maintain ridge dimensions and preserve future implant options, ideally using the least invasive approach.

 Key ridge preservation benefits backed by literature include: